Telling the Truth About the War in Afghanistan

 Matters of Nuance and Spin, rather than the Afghan Equivalent of the Vietnam “Follies”

-Department of Defense, Department of State, and command official reporting on the Afghan War has not repeated the mistakes the U.S. made in Vietnam, and in preparing for the invasion of Iraq.
-Much of it has been honest and objective – particularly in the press briefings and conferences given by senior officers and field commanders.
+Department of Defense, Department of State, and Command official reporting on the Afghan War has not repeated the mistakes the U.S. made in Vietnam, and in preparing for the invasion of Iraq.
+Much of the reporting has been honest and objective – particularly in the press briefings and conferences given by senior officers and field commanders.

 There have, however, been far too many lies of omission rather than lies of commission.
 More and more forms of reporting and metrics have been eliminated, embarrassing information has been classified, methods of reporting have been changed in ways that are not properly explained, and the State Department and USAID have largely ceased to report any overviews of the civil progress in the war while OSD Public Affairs has cut much of its reporting on the Afghan War out of its web page – including removing the listing of its 1225 semi-annual report to Congress from the list of DoD publications.
 (See https://dod.defense.gov/News/Publications/, accessed September11, 2018)